 You might also like: UN Chief Urges Action For Rebuilding More Resilient Food Systems

-Despite the lack of empirical evidence, SBS is being given attention, perhaps because it has implications for individuals and environmental policy in fighting against climate change.
+Despite the lack of empirical evidence, Shifting Baseline Syndrome is being given attention, perhaps because it has implications for individuals and environmental policy in fighting against climate change.

 On an individual level, SBS has increased our tolerance to environmental degradation, including wildlife population decline, increased pollution and loss of natural habitats.
 This is because people will evaluate the severity of environmental degradation by referencing it back to their own cognitive baseline.
 In the UK, George Monbiot summarises the state of conservation, saying, “conservation in this country has become indistinguishable from destruction because what we’re conserving is an ecocidal system of sheep ranching.
 Sheep eat everything, and as a result, there’s no birds, no insects.
 We’ve lost almost everything, and yet we regard that as normal and natural.”
 In the UK people are actively conserving ecologically desolate ecosystems as they have no reference to past British wilderness.